 - Attend “Ask Me Anything” sessions to learn more about clinical careers

-- Participate in a medical school-style “case studies”
+- Participate in medical school-style “case studies”

 - See Boston and meet students who share your interest in health and medicine